1925 Auckland Rugby League season: Sixth grade A

 Richmond won the championship with an undefeated season.
-They also won the knockout competition when they beat Devonport 8 to 0 in the final on September 19.
+They also won the knockout competition when they beat Devonport 8 to 0 in the final on 19 September.
 Marist withdrew from the competition after 2 rounds.
 Less than half of the results were reported in the newspapers so the standings are incomplete.
-It appears that Leys Institute were affiliated to the Ponsonby club as they were usually reported as Leys Institute in the official fixture lists on Thursdays in the newspapers but as Ponsonby by the newspapers on Monday when they reported scores.
+The Leys Institute were affiliated to the Ponsonby club.
+They were usually reported as Leys Institute in the official fixture lists on Thursdays and Fridays in the newspapers but as Ponsonby by the newspapers on Monday when they reported scores.
+Leys Institute buildings were established by the Leys family in 1905 and the Leys Institute side was for boys in the area interested in keeping themselves physically active.